-Microsoft releases new updates for Windows OS every second Tuesday of the month, known as “Patch Tuesday.”
+Microsoft releases new updates for Windows OS every second Tuesday of the month, known as “Patch Tuesday” updates.
 These updates come with new features, fixes, and improvements, but also have a downside, which is the known issues.

 Known Issues are the problems and issues with an update (and the operating system) which Microsoft is aware of, but publishes the update to the consumers anyways.

 These known issues are mentioned in the release notes of every update along with a possible solution.
 However, that is not always the case.
 Microsoft often just gives temporary workarounds while they work on a permanent fix, which can take months, in some cases.